Bryan De La Cruz Player Props: Marlins vs. Diamondbacks

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .308 with a double, a home run and four walks.
+- De La Cruz is hitting .302 with a double, a home run and four walks.

-- Among the qualified hitters in baseball, he ranks 49th in batting average, 79th in on-base percentage, and 104th in slugging.

-- In 41.7% of his 12 games this season, De La Cruz has picked up at least one hit.
-He's also had four multi-hit games.
+- De La Cruz has reached base via a hit in six games this season (of 13 played), and had multiple hits in four of those games.

-- He has scored in four games this year (33.3%), but has had no multi-run games.
+- He has scored in four games this season (30.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.